 Since $f$ is a $C^1$ diffeomorphism, it is enough to prove the following claim: for all $\eps>0$, and all compact subset $K$ of $\C$,

 where we recall that $\on{Sing}$ is the set of actual singularities of $\zeta_n$ (with $\infty$ omitted).
-We have the following stronger version of \Cref{lem:lip}: \begin{lemma} For all compact subset $K$ of $\C$ and any sequence $\eps_n$ satisfying
+We have the following stronger version of \Cref{lem:lip}: \begin{lemma} For any compact subset $K$ of $\C$ and any sequence $\eps_n$ satisfying

 there exists $b_n\tend 0$ such that for all $n$ big enough, for any two points $u$, $v$ in $K$, satisfying $|u-v|\geq\eps_n$ we have